 WannaScream was discovered by S!Ri.
-This ransomware encrypts files, changes their filenames, creates a ransom note and displays another one in a pop-up window.
-WannaScream renames all encrypted files by adding email address (email@example.com), victim's ID and appending the ".WannaScream" extension to their filenames.
-For example, it changes "1.jpg" to "1.jpg.[Filemgr@tutanota.com][1E857D00].WannaScream", and so on.
-WannaScream creates a ransom note, a text file named "README.txt" and displays another one in a pop-up window through the created "WannaScream.hta" file.
+This ransomware encrypts files, changes their filenames, creates a ransom message and displays another in a pop-up window.
+WannaScream renames all encrypted files by adding an email address (email@example.com), the victim's ID and appending the ".WannaScream" extension to filenames.
+For example, "1.jpg" might appear similar to "1.jpg.[Filemgr@tutanota.com][1E857D00].WannaScream", and so on.
+WannaScream creates a ransom message within a text file named "README.txt" and displays another in a pop-up window through the created "WannaScream.hta" file.

-Typically, people who have their computers infected with ransomware cannot decrypt their files without a decryption tool and/or key that can be provided only by cyber criminals (developers of a particular ransomware).
-In order to get instructions on how to purchase a decryption tool from WannaScream developers victims have to contact them by writing an email to firstname.lastname@example.org or email@example.com.
-They have to provide the appointed ID and then wait for further instructions.
-Also, victims are offered a free decryption of no more than 5 files that do not contain any valuable information, those files can be sent to cyber criminals by attaching them to an email.
-According to cyber criminals behind WannaScream, price of a decryption tool depends on how fast they will be contacted.
-Unfortunately, there are no tools that could decrypt files encrypted by WannaScream ransomware for free, at least not at the moment.
-Also, most of the times files remain encrypted even after removal of ransomware.
-Typically, the only way to recover files for free (without having to use tools that can be purchased from cyber criminals) is to restore them from a backup.
-We do not recommend to trust any cyber criminals and pay them a ransom, quite often victims who pay them get scammed (cyber criminals do not send them decryption tools and/or keys as they promised).
+Typically, people who have computers infected with ransomware cannot decrypt their files without a specific tool and/or key that can only be provided by cyber criminals (developers of the ransomware).
+To get instructions about how to purchase a decryption tool from WannaScream, victims must contact developers by sending an email to firstname.lastname@example.org or email@example.com.
+They must provide the appointed ID and then wait for further instructions.
+Victims are also offered free decryption of up to five files, which cannot contain any valuable information.
+The files can be sent to cyber criminals by attaching them to an email.
+According to cyber criminals behind WannaScream, the cost of a decryption tool depends on how quickly they are contacted.
+Unfortunately, there are currently no tools that can decrypt files encoded by WannaScream ransomware free of charge.
+Files remain encrypted even after removal of ransomware.
+Typically, the only way to recover files free of charge (without having to use tools that can be purchased from cyber criminals) is to restore them from a backup.
+Do not trust any cyber criminals or pay the ransoms - victims who pay are often scammed (cyber criminals do not send decryption tools and/or keys as they promised).

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-As a rule, ransomware is a type of software that is designed to encrypt data so that victims would be forced to pay a ransom and create a ransom note (and/or display a pop-up window) with instructions on how to do that.
-Here are examples of other ransomware: Pashka, Roll Safe and Bablo.
-In most cases two main variables are price of a decryption and cryptographic algorithm (symmetric or asymmetric) that ransomware uses to encrypt data.
-As we mentioned in the previous paragraph, usually cyber criminals are the only ones who have tools that can decrypt files encrypted by their ransomware.
-It is possible to decrypt files without their tools only when ransomware contains some bugs, flaws, or is vulnerable in some other ways.
-Since it does not happen often, victims can recover their files only by using a backup that they created before ransomware attack.
-That is why we recommend to always have data backed up and keep it on some remote server or unplugged storage device.
+Ransomware encrypts data (so that victims are forced to pay ransoms) and creates ransom messages (and/or displays pop-up windows) with instructions about how to pay.
+Some examples of other ransomware programs are Pashka, Roll Safe and Bablo.
+Main variables are cost of decryption and cryptographic algorithm (symmetric or asymmetric) that ransomware uses to encrypt data.
+As mentioned, only cyber criminals have tools that can decrypt files encoded by their ransomware, unless the ransomware has bugs, flaws or is vulnerable in some other way.
+Since this is rare, victims can only recover their files via a backup created before ransomware attack.
+Therefore, we recommend that you have all data backed up and held on a remote server or unplugged storage device.

 How did ransomware infect my computer?